JulianFrattini/todo-list-python/backend/README.md

 # TASK List in Python

 ## Setup

 Once you ensured that [python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) are available on your system, run

-> pip install -r requirements.pip
+> pip install -r requirements.txt

 Once all packages are installed, you can start the server from the root folder by running